 Q2.
-An employee stated s/he was appointed and served as an election official but was not appointed to a two-year term.
-Is s/he covered?
+An employee stated they were appointed and served as an election official but was not appointed to a two-year term.
+Are they covered?

-As long as the individual was appointed to serve as an election official for an election, s/he is eligible for time without loss of pay and benefits for the time spent working at the polls.
+As long as the individual was appointed to serve as an election official for an election, they are eligible for time without loss of pay and benefits for the time spent working at the polls.